-Governments and international organisations often make policies about the environment and what individuals and families should do to help with environmental issues without understanding how complicated everyday family life is.
-We hope that by understanding ordinary family lives better, our research can help policy makers in India and the UK to learn from each other and to develop policies about families and the environment.
+Governments and international organisations often make policies without understanding how complicated everyday family life is.
+We hope that by understanding ordinary family lives better, our research can help policy makers in India and the UK to learn from each other and to develop realistic policies.